 No charges filed against Kenosha officers in Jacob Blake shooting

-The police officers involved in the shooting of Jacob Blake, which touched off days of civil unrest this past summer in Wisconsin, will not face any criminal charges, Kenosha County District Attorney Michael Graveley announced Tuesday.
+The police officers involved in the shooting of Jacob Blake, which touched off days of civil unrest this past summer in Wisconsin, will not face any criminal charges, authorities said Tuesday.

 Blake, who is Black, was struck by seven bullets at close range on Aug.
 23 as he walked away from Kenosha police officer Rusten Sheskey, who had answered a domestic disturbance call.